 Raw Kick and Bass

 Next, we will make a copy of the first sample and paste it into the next cell.
 This way, we will always have a reference.
 The first will be mapped to C1 and the second to C#1 on the piano roll.

 The second step would be to move the global tune to the left or right until we hear the kick sub energy closely correspond to the sub of the bass.
-Let’s hear it now with the global tune set to -11.00 semitones.
+Let’s listen to it now with the global tune set to -11.00 semitones.

 Kick -11 semitones, and Bass